eugenia1984/english/glossary.md

 - **leading a team**: means being in charge of a group of people and guiding them to achieve their goals.
 It's like being the captain of a ship.

-- **Let's get started** is a phrase used to initiate an activity, meeting, or session.
+- **let's get started** is a phrase used to initiate an activity, meeting, or session.
 It signals that it's time to begin the planned activities.
 For example, at the start of a meeting, someone might say, Let's get started with the first topic.

-- **Let's see**: is often used when making tentative plans or expressing a willingness to explore options.
+- **let's see**: is often used when making tentative plans or expressing a willingness to explore options.

 - **lock**: refers to securing something, usually a door or a container, so that it cannot be opened without the correct key or combination.
 For example, you might lock your house when you leave to keep it safe.

 - **look who's here**: is often used when you notice someone arriving or entering a place, especially when it's unexpected or a pleasant surprise.

-- **Lunch Break**: A period during the workday set aside for eating lunch.
+- **lunch break**: A period during the workday set aside for eating lunch.
 Example: ``I usually take my lunch break at 1:00 PM``.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> M

 - **Mandatory**: means something that is required or must be done.
 It is not optional.
 For example:

 `Attendance at the meeting is mandatory.` -> This means you have to be present at the meeting.